At a glance

 1st Offense PAC in Wisconsin Penalties

-• License suspension for 6 to 9 months.
+• License Suspension: 6 to 9 months

 2nd Offense PAC in Wisconsin Penalties

-• License suspension for 12 to 18 months.
+• License Suspension: 12 to 18 months

 3rd Offense PAC in Wisconsin Penalties

-• Minimum jail time of 45 days, up to 12 months.
+• Jail Time: Minimum of 45 days, up to 12 months

-• License revocation for 2 to 3 years.
+• License Revocation: 2 to 3 years

-4th Offense (and Beyond) PAC in Wisconsin Penalties
+5th Offense (and Beyond) PAC in Wisconsin Penalties

 How to Beat a OWI, PAC Case in Wisconsin